RoyalFireStorm/Acme-Recipes-22.8/README.txt

 The previous patterns include the fragments of the master page, as usual, plus the views that correspond to an anonymous user creating a new user account, or an authenticated user modifying it.
-Acme-Jobs extends the default user identity with a phone number and then require to cancel the corresponding views in the framework and to provide new ones.
+Acme Recipes extends the default user identity with a phone number and then require to cancel the corresponding views in the framework and to provide new ones.